 Urban agriculture means you know precisely how most of your food is grown, fertilized and sprayed.
-All around you, friends and family, are they suffering from cancer and an astonishing array of autoimmune diseases as never before?
+Are, all around you, friends and family, suffering from cancer and an astonishing array of autoimmune diseases as never before?
 Have you made the connection?

-Perhaps even worse, it's the removal of the bran, rich in lignans, that has contributed so strongly to the horrific rise in breast cancer.
+Perhaps even worse, it's the removal of the bran, rich in lignans, that has contributed so strongly to the horrific rise in malignant breast disease.

 Each of us must make our own green journey; for it to be sustainable, it has to be in answer to the beat that is drumming in your own heart; it's often known as backyard permaculture; working with nature rather than against it.